-Code Title Credit
+Code Title Credit Hours

-Hours

 CSIT 165 Programming I 4

 CSIT 166 Programming II 4

 CSIT 213 Database Management 3

-CSIT 115 or Higher 3

-Table on Palle 1.4

 Information Technology, Certificate of Proficiency

 This Computer Science/Information Technology certificate program is designed primarily for the student in the work environment seeking to become computer literate through a non-degree course of study.
 A certificate will be awarded to students completing the courses with a cumulative average of 2.0 or higher.
 This curriculum provides a basic core of hardware and software courses with 9 additional CSIT elective courses designed to address needs in preparing the student for advancement in the work environment or to the next level of computer science study.